RAG MusicClassic

 Last updated:

-Legendary composers such as Johannes Brahms, Franz Liszt, and George Gershwin have each left behind rhapsodies imbued with their own unique worlds.
+Composers whose names are etched in history—such as Johannes Brahms, Franz Liszt, and George Gershwin—have each left behind rhapsodies that embody their own unique worlds.

-In this article, we carefully select and introduce masterpieces among rhapsodies that remain especially popular today and are frequently featured in concert programs.
+In this article, we have carefully selected and will introduce masterpieces among such rhapsodies that remain especially popular today and are frequently programmed in concerts.

 [Masterpiece Rhapsodies] A curated selection of brilliant rhapsodies that adorn the history of classical music (1–10)